 Administration costs are additional to the programme costs.
 These costs vary depending on the university that you will be studying at (up to 850€) and include your registration at the university, access to the library, social security costs and public liability insurance.

 EIT RawMaterials grant

 Students enrolled in the AMIS Programme are entitled to the following EIT RawMaterials grant:

-Added Value Student Activities grant (AVSA grant): this grant of €13,500 is additionally awarded to all students enrolled in a EIT RawMaterials, EIT-labelled programme.
+Added Value Student Activities grant (AVSA grant): this grant of €13,500 can be awarded to students enrolled in a EIT RawMaterials, EIT-labelled programme under certain criteria.
 It covers travel, subsistence and living costs for students to participate in the following activities:

 - Industry placements and other internships